SNUGNSS/snugnss.github.io/content/publication/ij_200901/index.md

 ---
-title: ""On-line Detection of Tracking Loss in Aviation GPS Receivers Using Frequency-lock Loops""
+title: "On-line Detection of Tracking Loss in Aviation GPS Receivers Using Frequency-lock Loops"
 authors:
 - Hyoungmin So
 - Sujin Choi